ggggggggg/Physical.jl/README.md

 julia> asbase(Meter)
 3.28084 ft
 ```
 There is also a Type for uncertain numbers, with error propagation.
 It currently treats the covariance and correlation between numbers as 0.
 If you have a good idea of how to implement covariance and correlation, let me know, or do it yourself.
 It usually chooses a reasonable format given the number of significant digits.
-If there is only one significant digit or less it will print out the entire representation of the value and uncertainty.
+If there is only one significant digit or less it will print out the entire representation of the value and uncertainty, because that usually means something has gone wrong.
+There is room to improve the choice of representations.
 ```
 julia> a = Uncertain(100,1)
 100 ± 1.0